 Blacksville in Monongalia County, West Virginia — The American South (Appalachia)

 Location.
-39° 43.265′ N, 80° 12.818′ W. Marker is in Blacksville, West Virginia, in Monongalia County.
-Marker is on Daybrook Road (West Virginia Route 218) 0.1 miles north of Mason Dixon Highway (West Virginia Route 7), on the right when traveling north.
+39° 43.201′ N, 80° 12.454′ W. Marker is in Blacksville, West Virginia, in Monongalia County.
+Marker is on Mason Dixon Highway (West Virginia Route 7) 0.1 miles east of Washington Road, on the right when traveling west.
 Touch for map.
 Marker is in this post office area: Blacksville WV 26521, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Blacksville (approx. 0.3 miles away); Statler's Fort (approx. 4.1 miles away); Border Heroine (approx. 5.1 miles away); Catawba War Path (approx. 5.4 miles away); a different marker also named Catawba War Path (approx. 5.7 miles away); Jesse Taylor Historical Village of Hero Named in Honor of Private Jesse Taylor (approx. 7.1 miles away in Pennsylvania); Monongalia County/Pennsylvania (approx. 8.1 miles away).
+Mason-Dixon Line (approx. 0.3 miles away); Statler's Fort (approx. 3.8 miles away); Border Heroine (approx. 4.8 miles away); Catawba War Path (approx. 5 miles away); a different marker also named Catawba War Path (approx. 5.4 miles away); Jesse Taylor (approx. 6.3 Historical Village of Hero Named in Honor of Private Jesse Taylor (approx. 7½ miles away in Pennsylvania); Monongalia County/Pennsylvania (approx. 7.7 miles away).
 Touch for a list and map of all markers in Blacksville.